If I day comes where I don't enjoy it, I'll go and play golf – Koeman reaffirms commitment to Barcelona

 "I am older in this, I want to enjoy the atmosphere that there was the other day on the field [for El Clasico]," Koeman told reporters at Tuesday's pre-match news conference.

-"There are things as a coach that you don't like, but I like being with the players, preparing the games, analyzing, and having to decide is what I like."
+"There are things as a coach that you don't like, but I like being with the players, preparing the games, analysing and having to decide is what I like.

 "These things are the ones I like, and if a day comes when I don't enjoy it, I'll go and dedicate myself to playing golf five days a week.
 I understand that it is a delicate situation, but there is a future in this club."